inkling/backbone.native/README.md

 Simply drop backbone.native.min.js into a page after Backbone has been loaded and it will automatically set itself up with Backbone, and create `$` and `Backbone.Native`.

-## Major differences between jQuery and Backbone.Native
+## Major differences between jQuery and Native APIs

 The goal of this library is to keep the code as simple as possible while preserving Backbone's core functionality.
 The only jQuery-like functionality provided are the parts that are